davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer.
-This barometer is explicitly calibrated for spinel peridotites but widely disregarded based on poor resolution, vulnerability to late-stage diffusion, and dependence on Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].
+This barometer is explicitly calibrated for spinel peridotites but should be treated with caution based on poor resolution, vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].

-The imprecision of the method is modeled by separately calculating pressure for each nearest-neighbor pair of measurements, propagating analytical errors through the calculation.
-Temperature and pressure are jointly solved to incorporate the pressure-dependence of the BKN thermometer.
+To model the variability of model pressures due to analytical uncertainties, barometry is applied separately for nearest-neighbor pyroxene and olivine measurements.
+Analytical errors are propagated through the calculation.
+To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by optimizing to a common solution for each analysis.
-A Monte Carlo normal distribution is applied to the analytical errors on each barometer estimate to show the distribution of possible sample conditions in pressure--temperature space.
+In `Figure depth`, we apply a Monte Carlo normal distribution to the analytical errors on each pressure estimate to show the distribution of possible sample conditions in pressure--temperature space.
-To convert between depth and pressure, we assume a constant geobaric gradient of 30 km/GPa.
+To map pressures to depths, we use the simplistic assumption of a constant geobaric gradient of 30 km/GPa.

 The Ca-in-olivine method yields a broad distribution in model depths,